-NAU PD has primary jurisdiction for all law enforcement matters occurring on the Flagstaff mountain campus and is authorized to employ 30 police officers.
+NAU PD has primary jurisdiction for all law enforcement matters occurring on the Flagstaff mountain campus and is authorized to employ up to thirty police officers.
 The defined patrol areas for NAU PD include all university properties and the public streets adjacent to or within university boundaries.
 NAU police officers are duly sworn peace officers, certified by the Arizona Peace Officer Standards and Training Board (AZPOST).
 Each officer is required to maintain the same skills, training, and qualifications as other police officers in the state, and in many cases they receive even more specialized training in order to serve the university community.
 NAU police officers are authorized to carry firearms and are empowered to enforce state and federal laws (apprehend and arrest) within the limits imposed by the state and federal constitutions and judicial rulings.
 The department and its members have the duty and authority to provide police and other quality safety services to the mountain campus to include crime prevention activities, responding to calls for service, investigating crimes, arresting violators, and offering educational programs to enhance personal safety.

 The NAU Police Department is a nationally accredited professional law enforcement organization providing law enforcement services to the Flagstaff campus 24 hours a day, 365 days a year.
 The Commission on Accreditation for Law Enforcement Agencies (CALEA) awarded NAU PD its first accreditation award in 1995, at which time the NAU PD was the sixth police department in Arizona and the ninth university police department in the United States to achieve accreditation.
-In April 2022, CALEA awarded the NAU PD its ninth re-accreditation.
-The department was re-accredited under CALEA's Gold Standard.
+In April 2022, CALEA awarded the NAU PD its ninth re accreditation.
+The department was re accredited under CALEA's Gold Standard.
+In addition, the NAUPD received a second accreditation award from the Arizona Law Enforcement Accreditation Program (ALEAP) in February 2024.
+ALEAP standards and objectives represent current and professional industry best practices in the safe, effective, efficient and non discriminatory delivery of law enforcement services in the State of Arizona.